brown-cs-224/ARAP-Stencil/README.md

 ### Resources

 Feel free to use this stencil code to get started.
+After cloning the repo locally, you'll need to run `git submodule update --init --recursive` to update the Eigen submodule.

 This starter project is quite barebones: it provides code to load .obj files into a simple mesh representation (list of vertices and list of faces), as well as code to a simple interactive 3D viewer for visualizing (and dynamically updating) meshes.
 You’ll need to implement everything else: building the sparse linear system, any auxiliary data structures you need to do so, etc.